jdeath/CheckRoyalCaribbeanPrice/README.md

     cruiseLine: "royal" or "celebrity" # This is optional and defaults to royal
 displayCruisePrices: true
 ```
 If you want to compare cabin prices for your **booked** cruise(s), include the following info in your config, where XXXXXX and YYYYY are your reservation ID.
 The price can only have a `.` or `,` for the decimal place, do not use an indicator for thousands place.
 You must provide the price you paid as is not possible to look up via the API.
 Enter the price paid including taxes and subtract any OBC you received, but excluding any upgrades or gratuities.
-The code will identify if new booking has OBC and display it (but not subtract it).
+The code will identify if new booking has OBC and display it (but not subtract it since always give in USD).
 If price is lower and before the final payment date (even if you paid in full), do a mock booking on the website to confirm then call your travel agent.
 ```yaml
 accountInfo:
   - username: "user@gmail.com" # Your Royal Caribbean User Name